Updated: July 2019

 With a pagebuilder, you can add heavy parallax effects in many places.
 Parallax effects now and then, break monotony.
 They allow a few seconds before the next informational landslide.
 It adds visual relief to a heavy cognitive load – a time out.
 Or breathing room.
 But often the parallax image doesn’t reinforce the theme or goals.
 Then it’s a waste and mere eye candy.
 If you add heavy JPEGs then they better do some work to motivate sales.

 Using anything but system fonts on mobile is a waste of bandwidth.
 Mobile screens need readable type more than decorative Google webfonts.
 Web designers don’t realize the utility of system fonts and fast loads are important.
 Pagebuilders allow the choice of many Google Fonts.
-It’s almost a pressure to add fonts.
+It’s almost a peer pressure or habitual expectation to add fonts.
 There’s no warning of the speed consequences.

 Hardcore PagePipe readers get 70-percent mobile audiences.
 Then speed pain becomes intense and the need to differentiate from the competition is high.
 You must build and test for mobile first (that old mantra) because if you don’t visitors have bad UX and bail out.